FarhanShares/nette-model/README.md

 # Features
 - Basic Finders (Read)
 - Manipulators (Create, Update, Delete)
-- Soft Delete
+- Soft Delete Behavior.
-- Timestamps Behavior
+- Timestamps Behavior (Keeps track of created_at & updated_at automatically)
+- Overright behaviors at any point.
-- A handful of customization/control variable
+- A handful of customization/control variables.
 - 1:1, 1:Many relationships
-- Pagination, Order, No SQL Injection
+- No SQL Injection (Auto Escaping).
+- Auto-detects table name based on model class.
+- Pagination, Sorting & Much more.
 - You get active row with finders, so manipulate any time.
-- All features nette database core & explorer available at any point
+- All features of nette database core & explorer available at any point.
-- Auto-detect table name based on model class

 ## Principlals
-- Well documented codes
+- Well documented codes.
+- Hassle free usage.
-- Uses only nette components
+- Uses only nette components.
-- Keep it minimal but most usable
+- Keep it minimal but most usable.
-- Hassle free usage
-- Extended facilities with minimum impact
+- Extended facilities with minimum impact.

 ## Todo:
-  - Advanced Finders
+  - Advanced Finders.
-  - Entity Support
+  - Entity Support.

 # Documentation

-Coming soon: untill then you can browse code, it's documented at it's best.
+Coming soon: untill then you can browse the codes, it's documented at it's best.